sylvainvillet/astro-catalog/README.md

 ## Special Layout for Bigger Targets

-Some objects span much larger areas in the sky, so they are given multiple grid cells in the mosaic to better reflect their size:
+Some objects span much larger areas in the sky, so they are given multiple grid cells in the mosaic to better reflect their size.
+Objects close to each other can also share the same slot:

 | Messier        | Object               | Grid Position (col, row)  | Span (cols × rows) |
 |----------------|----------------------|---------------------------|--------------------|